The cost of repairing a school computer can vary. The expense depends on the type of damage and parts needed (U.S., 2025).

 Hardware Problems

-Hardware issues are common in school computers.
-These problems include:
+Hardware issues are the most common category in school settings.
+These include:

 - Broken screens